geraintpalmer/SAS-R/Lesson_Plans/Week_06.md

 At the end of this lecture students will be:

-- Familiar with Sage: basic algebra, series, and plots.
+- Familiar with Sage: basic algebra, and plots.

 ### Timeline

-#### Lab 1

-Class test on first 5 weeks.
+#### Class test

+There will be a class test this week.

-#### Lab 2
+#### Lab sheet

-This lab session will cover some basic Sage

-- Basic algebra (solving equations, mainpulating expressions, etc...)
+- Basic algebra (solving equations, manipulating expressions, etc...)
 - Manipulating series
 - Plots